 Robin went through a roller coaster of emotions in Season 7 when she grappled with the possibility that she could be pregnant with Barney’s baby.
 While she tried to allow that to sink in and what it would mean for her future, she found out that she wasn't, in fact, pregnant, and that she may not be able to have kids at all.
 It might not be a sure fire pregnancy storyline, but it did go through some realistic motions.

-One Tree Hill dealt with another stereotypical teen pregnancy when Haley got pregnant during her senior year of high school.
+One Tree Hill One Tree Hill dealt with another stereotypical teen pregnancy when Haley got pregnant during her senior year of high school.
 She even went into labor during her valedictorian speech.
 But when she told her husband, Nathan, that she was pregnant right after he told her that he was accepted into Duke, he didn't act the way she had hoped.
 In fact, he walked out on her.
 They might have eventually had their happy ending, but Haley’s pregnancy and the drama that surrounded it was pretty legit.
+The Walking Dead

 This Is Us has been shown in different flashbacks, so it's more of a fragmented pregnancy storyline.
 Still, there is something to be said for the way her triplet pregnancy progresses and how she feels increasingly uncomfortable as any expectant mom would.
 And it’s not in an over the top and overly dramatic way, but rather the natural course of things as your body continues to stretch to accommodate multiple babies.
+Grey's Anatomy

 When Bailey was pregnant with Tuck, it was a definite case of poor timing.
 She was on the verge of getting a fellowship at a highly rated hospital when, after years of trying for a baby, she finally got pregnant.
 She complained about her symptoms for about two minutes before she went on with the rest of her pregnancy and for some women, that’s how it goes.